-Prior to acceptance and signing an enrollment agreement to take classes via Fremont's distance education program, all applicants applying to an online or on-ground program must take and pass the "Computer Literacy and Internet Knowledge (CLIK)" pre-assessment test, an online readiness assessment from Criteria Corp that measures basic computer literacy.
+Prior to acceptance and signing an enrollment agreement to take classes via Fremont's distance education program, all applicants applying to an online or on-ground program must take and pass the "Computer

+Literacy and Internet Knowledge (CLIK)" pre-assessment test, an online readiness assessment from Criteria Corp that measures basic computer literacy.

-In addition, students must complete a Distance Learning Orientation and confirm that they have access to technology that will enable them to complete their coursework.
+In addition, students must confirm that they have access to technology that will enable them to complete their coursework.
 Fremont University reserves the right to adjust course delivery to include online or blended delivery formats.